 Tre Cime de Lavaredo is one of the most famous landmarks of the Dolomites.
 This popular tourist attraction has several exceptional hikes in the area.
 The most popular trail is an easy loop around Tre Cime.
-For those looking for a detour, there is an excellent hike that makes a much larger loop with an abundance of alpine lakes, stunning valleys, WWII bunkers, and of course, the Tre Cime peaks.
+For those looking for a detour, there is an excellent hike that makes a larger loop with alpine lakes, stunning valleys, WWII bunkers, and of course, the Tre Cime peaks.

 How to Get There